Javascript library

 To be able to handle the Player

-object, on blockchain side, some_op
+object on the blockchain side, you need to define some_op

 operation some_op(player: list<gtv>) {